 As long as you don’t mind cleaning and greasing your cassette’s mounting interfaces at a more frequent than normal interval, the benefits of this cassette far outweigh the negatives. e*thirteen has a winner here that, with minor improvements, could very well earn the coveted 5-star rating.

 For more information, go to bythehive.com

 About The Reviewer

-Evan Turpen has been racing mountain bikes for over 12 years.
-He raced downhill as a pro for the last 8 years with his career highlight being selected to represent the U.S. in the 2006 World Championships.
+Evan Turpen has been racing mountain bikes for over 15 years.
+He raced downhill as a pro for the last nine years with his career highlight being selected to represent the U.S. in the 2006 World Championships.
 More recently he can be found competing in enduro races and having a blast with it.
-His first ever enduro event being the 2012 Trans-Provence 7-day adventure race through France.
 He is an aggressive yet smooth rider who loves to flick the bike around to put it on the fastest line or to smooth out the rough sections.
 Fast flowy trails and long technical descents (Garbanzo style) are his favorite.
-Whistler and Santa Cruz are his two most favorite places to ride, but he can have fun wherever he goes.
 With an extensive knowledge of the mountain bike industry and its technologies, Evan is able to take all things in to perspective during a review.
 He has helped design, develop, and test products for multiple major mountain bike companies and has an attention to detail well above most.
-When he's not out ripping around on a bike he helps run the recently introduced California Enduro Series and is also in charge of the bike park at China Peak Mountain Resort.